 Online Directory – You can use a number of online directories to hire a notary public in your area to acknowledge your form.
-Sites like 123notary, Yelp, American Association of Notaries, or simply making a search on Google can find you a notary that offers acknowledgment services.
+Sites like 123notary, Yelp, American Society of Notaries, or simply making a search on Google can find you a notary that offers acknowledgment services.

 Step 4 – Verify the Notary Public

 As an extra precaution, before agreeing to have the form authorized it is best to ensure that the notary that is providing their acknowledgment is, in fact, a licensed and legal notary within the State.

 In most States, you can access the license data in order to see if a notary is valid to make acknowledgments within the State.
 A notary must renew their license every four (4) years.
 On some acknowledgment forms, the notary is required to write when their commission ends along with placing their seal under or next to this information.